Terms and Conditions

 A. Becoming a Part of Our Farm

-Community Supported Agriculture (CSA) is a relationship between our farm and you as our customer.
+Community Supported Agriculture (CSA) is a relationship between our farm and you, our customer.
 Rather than simply purchasing food, our customers become “members” of this CSA farm who receive a portion of the farm’s harvest.

-Our CSA runs for 20 weeks, from June to October.
-Members are responsible for showing up at the designated pickup site each week to pick up your share of freshly harvested produce.
-Detailed information regarding pick-up is discussed below in Section 3.
+Our CSA runs for 20 weeks, from June through October.
+Members are responsible for coming to the designated pickup site each week to pick up your share of freshly harvested produce.
+Detailed information regarding pick up is discussed below in Section 3.
 Variety and quantity may vary as described below in Section 2.

 B. Our Growing Practices

-As a 10th generation family farm, we understand the importance of growing practices that nourish the soil and that promote the health and biodiversity of the land we farm and the surrounding area.
-We have been feeding our community the freshest, healthiest, and purest produce since 1720 and we have protected that legacy by preserving our 70 acres through the Massachusetts Agricultural Preservation Restriction Program.
+As a 10th generation family farm, we understand the importance of growing practices that nourish the soil and promote the health and biodiversity of the land we farm, and the surrounding area.
+We have been feeding our community the freshest, healthiest, and purest produce since 1720 and we have protected that legacy by preserving over 70 acres through the Massachusetts Agricultural Preservation Restriction Program.

 In our non-organic fields we use a preventative approach to weeds, pests, and diseases with a carefully planned IPM program.
 This includes implementing well-planned crop rotations, protecting and releasing beneficial insects, weekly scouting for pest and disease threats, and application of the safest pesticides only if crop failure becomes a threat.

-Follow THIS LINK to a chart that outlines some of the vegetables and fruit we hope to deliver and when you may see them in your share.
+Click here to see a chart outlining some of the vegetables and fruit we hope to deliver and when you may see them in your share.
 This chart is based on our best estimate, but of course weather, pests, and other events will affect actual production.